riofficial80/ParsBART/README.md

 ### ⚙️ **Data Preprocessing:**
 For the pre-training of our language model, a massive amount of data was required.
 While large datasets were collected, they needed to be thoroughly cleaned to ensure data quality.
 We implemented a heuristic function to create an automatic cleaning pipeline for our pre-training datasets.

-First, for each document in every dataset, we separated sentences and removed those that met any of the following criteria:
+First, for each document in our dataset, we separated sentences and removed those that met any of the following criteria:

 - 📝 Sentences with fewer than five words.